 Introducing the Neighbourhood Needs Map

 The Neighbourhood Needs Map Tool is a free, easy-to-use and interactive resource.
-It helps to identify potential areas of deprivation across Surrey, allowing users to explore the data by theme and thereby guide funding decisions so that grants can be targeted where they’ll make the greatest impact.
+It helps to identify potential areas of deprivation across Surrey, allowing users to explore the data by theme and thereby guide funding discussions so that we can work with our communities to ensure grants will make the greatest impact.

 Each theme includes detailed data down to the street level, so you can see potential pockets of deprivation in specific areas.
 You can search and compare these visualisations by Local Authority District or by Ward, making it simple to understand how different areas are affected.